 Dragon Naturally Speaking Further Ed Pack

 Eligible students may use the above software in examinations.

 There are also many Free Assistive Technology features and tools available.
-Click here for our guidance leaflet.
+Please contact us if you would like further information.

 We meet with students in a confidential space in firstpoint.
 To book a Disability Advisor appointment please contact or visit firstpoint, which is open Monday to Friday 8:30am - 5:30pm, and is situated in the Peirson Study and Guidance Centre on St Johns Campus.